From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 BIMI Record Guide — Brand Logos in Email Inboxes

-BIMI (Brand Indicators for Message Identification) explained — what it does, the DMARC and VMC prerequisites, how to format the SVG logo, the BIMI DNS record syntax, and a step-by-step deployment plan.
+BIMI (Brand Indicators for Message Identification) explained — what it does, the DMARC, SVG, and provider-specific certificate requirements, the BIMI DNS record syntax, and a step-by-step deployment plan.

-BIMI lets your verified brand logo appear next to your emails in supporting clients (Gmail, Apple Mail, Yahoo, Fastmail).
-It requires three things: enforced DMARC (p=quarantine or p=reject with at least 100% policy), an SVG Tiny PS logo hosted at an HTTPS URL, and (for Gmail/Apple Mail) a Verified Mark Certificate (VMC) or Common Mark Certificate (CMC) from a CA. The BIMI selector record lives at default._bimi.yourdomain as a TXT record.
-BIMI is a brand-protection signal layered on top of working email authentication — it doesn't replace SPF, DKIM, or DMARC.
+BIMI lets your verified brand logo appear next to your emails in supporting clients.
+It requires enforced DMARC, an SVG Tiny PS logo hosted at an HTTPS URL, and provider-specific evidence such as a Verified Mark Certificate (VMC) or Common Mark Certificate (CMC) where the mailbox provider requires it.
+As of 2026-06-05, Gmail documents VMC or CMC support, while Apple Mail support depends on participating providers verifying BIMI evidence and adding required message headers.
+BIMI is a brand-display signal layered on top of working email authentication — it doesn't replace SPF, DKIM, or DMARC.

 What you'll learn

-• Understand what BIMI does and what it requires (DMARC enforcement + SVG + VMC)
+• Understand what BIMI does and what it requires (DMARC enforcement, SVG, and provider-specific certificate evidence)

 • Format an SVG Tiny PS logo that meets the BIMI specification

-• Obtain a Verified Mark Certificate (VMC) or Common Mark Certificate (CMC)
+• Determine whether a Verified Mark Certificate (VMC) or Common Mark Certificate (CMC) is required for your target providers

 • Publish the BIMI TXT record at the correct selector and verify rendering